The top 10 skills every digital marketer should have

 4. Web design

-With a bit of skill and marketing magic, a marketer should be able to pull off the feat of designing and creating simple web pages: mainly landing pages, lead magnets, and web forms.
+With a bit of skill and marketing magic, a marketer should be able to pull off the feat of designing and creating simple web pages—mainly landing pages, lead magnets, and web forms.
 Any serious web design work should be left to the company’s dedicated web designer.

-And, of course, your company’s website should have a streamlined blogging and content creation system so that creating and publishing content doesn’t require marketers to solicit help from any other departments.
+And, of course, your company’s website should have a streamlined blogging and content creation system so that creating and publishing content doesn’t require marketers to solicit help from other departments.

 5. Photo editing

-Editing photos isn’t just for Instagram #Influencers; It’s for digital marketers, too.
+Editing photos isn’t just for Instagram #influencers—it’s for digital marketers, too.

 Useful photo-editing apps for marketers include: